gto76/python-cheatsheet/pdf/README.md

 * Change brightness of comments by right clicking on them and selecting inspect.
 Then click on the rectangle that represents color and toggle the color space to HSLA by clicking on the button with two vertical arrows.
 * Change lightness (L) percentage to 77%.
 * Open `index.html` in Chrome and select 'Print...'.
-* Select destination 'Save as PDF', paper size 'A4', customised margins of top 10mm, right 9.5mm, bottom 5mm and left 10mm, 'Default' scale and no headers and footers and save (the document should be 50 pages long).
+* Select destination 'Save as PDF', paper size 'A4', customised margins of top 10mm, right 9.5mm, bottom 5mm and left 10mm, 'Default' scale and no headers and footers and save (the document should be 51 pages long with last page empty).

 ### PDF optimized for laser color printing
 * Run `./parse.js` again.